pythonhacker/varuh/README.md

 ## Binary Release

-If you are on a Debian or Debian derived system, you can directly download and install the 0.1 version.
+If you are on a Debian or Debian derived system, you can directly download and install the latest version.
 Check out the [releases](https://github.com/pythonhacker/varuh/releases) page and use `dpkg` to install the binary.

 	$ sudo dpkg -i varuh-${VERSION}_amd64.deb